jsh58/Genrich/README.md

 ```
   -e  <arg>        Comma-separated list of chromosomes to exclude
 ```
-* All alignments to the given list of chromosomes (reference sequences) are excluded from analysis.
+* All alignments to the given list of chromosomes (reference sequences) are excluded from peak-calling.
 The alignments' lengths do not factor into the [total sequence information calculation](#pileup), nor to the average fragment length calculation (`-x`), and the alignments are not printed to the `-b` file.
 * For reads/fragments with multiple alignments, the scores of alignments to `-e` chromosomes *are* considered for comparison purposes.
 * The lengths of the `-e` chromosomes are subtracted from the [total genome length](#genomelen) calculated by the program.
 <br><br>